EmmaSteinman/project1/src/threads/lab1doc.md

 > `struct` member, `global` or `static` variable, `typedef`, or
 > enumeration.
 Document the purpose of each in 25 words or less.

+* `fixed_point_t load_avg`
+    * in `timer.c`
+    * we used this to keep track of the load average for use in calculations related to advanced scheduling
+* changed `struct thread`
+    * `int niceVal` holds the niceness value of the thread, related to advanced scheduling
+    * `fixed_point_t recent_cpu` we use this to keep track of recent cpu usage, used in calculating priority and load average
 * use `typedef struct` (but we did not write)
     * in `fixed-point.h`
     * `int f` keeps track of the fixed point number without wasting space